 Distribution and affiliation

-All issues are accessible for viewing at the University of Michigan Library, and
+All issues are accessible for viewing at the University of Michigan Library, the Cranbrook Academy of Art Library and, at the College of Creative Studies CCS Library.

 Barbed is a proud member of the W.A.G.E.
 Coalition, a growing group of artists, art workers, and arts organizations that share Barbed's goal of building a sustainable business model in which artists are paid for their work.
 W.A.G.E.
 (Working Artists and the Greater Economy) is a New York-based activist organization focused on regulating the payment of artist fees by nonprofit art institutions and establishing a sustainable labor relation between artists and the institutions that contract our work.